‘Not backing down’: Oxford gym owner who defied Baker’s reopening plan to remain open despite likely fines

 Blondin said he has no plans to close the gym any time soon, despite the threat of hefty fines for violating the state’s reopening plan.

-“Whatever I have to do stand my ground, I’m not backing down,” he said.
+“Whatever I have to do to stand my ground, I’m not backing down,” he said.

 Blondin could face a fine as early as Wednesday.
 If he doesn’t comply, Oxford health officials plan to file a temporary injunction in court to shut the gym down.